splicemachine/spliceengine/platforms/cdh5.8.3/docs/CDH-installation.md

 There are a few configuration modifications you might want to make:

+* [Enable automatically restart for HBase service](#enable-automatically-restart) if you want HBase recover automatically after some failures.
 * [Modify the Authentication Mechanism](#modify-the-authentication-mechanism) if you want to authenticate users with something other than the default *native authentication* mechanism.
 * [Modify the Log Location](#modify-the-logging-location) if you want your Splice Machine log entries stored somewhere other than in the logs for your region servers.

+### Enable Automatically Restart

+After network partition, HBase master or region server may exit.
+So you may want to enable "Automatically Restart Process" in HBase configuration page, in order to make the server be able to recover after such failures.

 ### Modify the Authentication Mechanism